Gossamer Gear Mariposa – Review

 Gossamer Gear Mariposa – Final Thoughts

 The Gossamer Gear Mariposa 60 is a lightweight backpack at a reasonable price point.
-The pack is quite comfortable and will carry heavy loads more comfortably than many of its competitors.
+The pack is comfortable and will carry heavy loads more comfortably than many competitors.
 The backpack has versatile storage compartments and will allow you to stay organized and easily access your gear.
 If you are looking to downsize, the Mariposa is an excellent choice.

 - Comfort: Very comfortable with an adjustable aluminum frame and Sitlight Pad.